landoscar/landoscar/README.md

 YES, i am a lando norris fan. does this mean ill go out of my way to harass and send death threats to other f1 fans and fangirl over him?
 NO. Nor do i support his actions supporting trump.
 I simply like him because of his driving.

+---> my pc is broken so you wont be seeing me on ponytown until i get a new one.

                             BOUNDARIES